OpenCTI-Platform/connectors/internal-import-file/import-document/README.md

-# OpenCTI Report Import Connector
+# OpenCTI Document Import Connector

-This connector allows organizations to feed information from report to OpenCTI.
+This connector allows organizations to feed information from document to OpenCTI.

-This connector extracts the information in the report files and then matches it against regular expressions for Entities from the OpenCTI knowledge base or new Observables.
+This connector extracts the information in the document files and then matches it against regular expressions for Entities from the OpenCTI knowledge base or new Observables.

 ## General overview